Kamal Foroughi: Calls for release

 On 11 December 2015, The Daily Telegraph and The Independent reported that UK Prime Minister David Cameron had personally written to the President of Iran, Hassan Rouhani, requesting the release of Foroughi.
 During a visit to Tehran in August 2015, UK Foreign Secretary Philip Hammond also raised the case of Foroughi with Rouhani.

 Release from prison

-He was released from detention in late 2018 but was unable to return to his family in Britain as he waited for his Iranian passport to be renewed.
+Foroughi was released from detention in late 2018 but was unable to return to his family in Britain as he waited for his Iranian passport to be renewed.
 On 1 April 2020, the British Foreign and Commonwealth Office said in a statement that he had returned to the United Kingdom.